Introduces students to the profession of respiratory therapy. Includes field trips and limited lab activities. Open to all students.

 Introduces pharmacology, including general principles, autonomic and central nervous system agents, cardiovascular agents, and immunotherapeutic agents.
 Includes the study of drugs used in managing renal, GI tract, endocrine, and infectious or neoplastic diseases and disorders.

 Provides clinical rotations in selected medical settings, focusing on skills of initiation, management, and weaning of mechanical ventilation.
 Includes case studies as well as patient care.
-Requires 90 clinical hours with a registered respiratory therapist mentor.

 Addresses cardiopulmonary anatomy and physiology specifically for the advanced-level respiratory care practitioner focusing on the advanced physiologic considerations of the cardiovascular, pulmonary, and renal systems.